 Casio is working to improve repair technical skills, product knowledge, and customer service skills (through training programs and in-house competitions, for example) in order to maintain customer confidence, meet the needs of the changing times, and handle the constant advance of product features —ultimately, to realize the kind of service quality that today’s customers expect.

 As the company responsible for repairing Casio products, Casio Techno Co., Ltd., encourages its employees to obtain public certifications and professional qualifications, such as national certification through the level 1 or level 2 exams for timepiece repair technicians and business etiquette certifications, as well as to take language training.
-By promoting the acquisition of a wide range of qualifications, the company is developing outstanding employees with proficiency not only in repair skills, but also in customer service and product knowledge.
+Casio Techno has adopted educational programs on subjects such as the product industry’s history, customer service techniques and Casio product philosophy, and develops outstanding employees with proficiency not only in repair skills, but also in customer service and product knowledge.
 Casio Techno is committed to providing detailed high-quality service to customers.
 Every Casio Techno employee acquires a high degree of technical expertise, motivated by a sincere desire to please customers and earn their confidence.
 By continuing to work tirelessly in this way, Casio Techno can promise service that both reassures and delights customers.

 Casio will continue to work with its service sites to further improve the after-sales service for Casio products worldwide.